 Please see information about burning natural vegetation below.

-ALL OUTDOOR VEGETATION YARD WASTE BURNING IS CLOSED EFFECTIVE JULY 1.
+OUTDOOR VEGETATION YARD WASTE BURNING IS OPEN EFFECTIVE SEPTEMBER 16, 2019.

 BE A GOOD NEIGHBOR, SOME PEOPLE HAVE HEALTH ISSUES THAT CAN BE EXACERBATED BY SMOKE.
 BURN DRY MATERIAL, KEEPING THE FIRE HOT TO REDUCE SMOKE.